-Last summer, Maya and Denzel hosted their bohemian, Hawaiian-inspired wedding overlooking the San Diego harbor.
-Maya and Denzel met in the Air Force Academy and were still attending school together in Colorado while planning their wedding.
-Maya’s parents live in San Diego and played a huge role in the planning process.
-Her dad was the one who scouted out the perfect venue for them in Point Loma.
+Maya and Denzel hosted their Hawaiian-inspired Point Loma wedding overlooking the San Diego harbor.
+These two met in the Air Force Academy, still attending school together in Colorado while planning their wedding.
+Maya’s parents live in San Diego and played a huge role in their planning process.
+Actually, it was her dad who scouted the perfect venue for them in Point Loma.

 “I loved doing a first look with my dad.
 I’m such a daddy’s girl and we both cried like babies.
 He was such a presence of peace when I started getting anxious before the ceremony. ”

 The forecast threatened rain, but by some miracle, the clouds held out for us.
 Instead, the bay was transformed into a foggy wonderland that created an extra enchanting atmosphere.
 It was perfect weather and you could just make out the tiny skyline over the water.
 Boats of all shapes and sizes sailed by that afternoon.

 Instead of a first look, Maya and Denzel opted in favor of tradition.
 As an alternative, we snuck them into an empty room where they stood back to back and prayed together.
 As a result, the build up to that first look moment down the aisle was pure electricity.
 Denzel’s reaction to seeing Maya ensured there wasn’t a dry eye in the whole house.

 “To honor his father, Denzel walked down the aisle with one of his jackets.
 We left a seat open next to his mom so he could hang the jacket on the back of the chair during the ceremony.
 One of my favorite moments of the day was seeing Denzel for the first time from down the aisle.
 Looking through the images still makes me emotional.
 I’ll never forget that feeling of walking up to the rest of my life with so much gratitude and confidence.”